isene/Amar-Tools/README.md

 Running npcg on the command line will give you a set of options:

-	A = Generate an adventure from OpenAI e = Random encounter
+	A = Generate an adventure from OpenAI
+	I = Make a general question or request to OpenAI e = Random encounter
 	E = Generate a description for a random encounter n = Generate a detailed human NPC